mevichitra/mevichitra/readme.md

 - Bootstrapping products → Scaling → Staying (mostly) sane

 ### 🏏 Fun Fact
-- On weekends, I pretend to be the next big cricket sensation.
+- On weekends, I pretend to be the next big cricket sensation or indian idol icon.

 ---